CryptoSoc/cryptosoc.github.io/_tutorials/intro-to-git.md

 ## Make a File

 Now create an empty text file in that directory called `file.txt`.
 We will now commit this file to our Git repository using the commands `git add file.txt` and `git commit -m "Adding a file"`.
+If this is the first time you've used Git then after you try `git commit` you might be confronted with an error asking who the current user is.
+Simply follow the error message instructions, filling in your details, and try commit again.

 Lets break down what these commands do: